zongzi13545329/SimAda/README.md

 - [ ] More details

 ## Cite
-If you use BA-SAM in your research, please use the following BibTeX entry.
+If you use SimAda in your research, please use the following BibTeX entry.
 ~~~

 ~~~